 General Rules

-To use the North Brooklyn Community Boathouse (NBCB) launch for any and all vessels, whether independently owned or club owned, you must satisfy all of the below qualifications:
+When launching from North Brooklyn Community Boathouse (NBCB) locations for any and all vessels, whether independently owned or club owned, you must satisfy all of the below qualifications:

 Be a NBCB member in good standing as defined in bylaws.